SkySpiral7/Miscellaneous/README.md

 =============
 This repository is a holder for stand alone files or very small projects.

+This repo largely contains code that has no tests and is possibly half finished.
+The code might have unfinished or buggy functions but every other function worked under my use conditions.
+Although that's assuming I ran the code at all.

 #Tests
 As expected "src" contains the code and "tests" contain the tests.
 The javascript tests run off of